lana-20/charles-proxy-features/README.md

 The request or response can encounter issues in many different places, while travelling over HTTP from the client to the server and back.
 What are those places?

-Karl von Randow, a New Zealander, an experienced developer who started more than 20 years ago when Chrome or Safari did not exist yet.
+Karl von Randow is an experienced developer who started over 20 years ago when Chrome or Safari did not exist yet.
 There were no good debugging tools.
 Nowadays, we can check for any issues with our Requests in the browser DevTools (for a web-based app).
 We can inspect the page, analyze multiple tabs such as Elements, Console, Sources, Network, Performance, Memory.
 We can go to our Network Tab and figure out which end-point we was trying to hit, our status code, how much time it took, etc. We can check it in the DevTools, but Karl couldn’t.
 At that time, there was no such thing as Chrome DevTools, there was no Chrome.
 He created the ‘man in the middle’ who’d help him to debug his web-based app.
 For example, to figure out why he did not see things that he would expect to see, and what was failing.
 Not having a debugging tool may cause a lot of frustration.
 So, he created Charles Proxy.

 Karl posed the following 7 questions: